-Vibrant, edgy and brimming with personality, Scotland’s largest city is a must-see spot for nightlife, culture and cuisine, while its proximity to Loch Lomond & The Trossachs National Park make it perfect for nature lovers too.
+Vibrant, edgy and brimming with personality, Scotland’s largest city is a must-see spot for art, culture and cuisine, while its proximity to Loch Lomond & The Trossachs National Park make it perfect for nature lovers too.
 Arts enthusiast?
 Head to Kelvingrove Art Gallery and Museum and the Gallery of Modern Art.
-Music lover?
-Britain’s first UNESCO City of Music doesn’t disappoint, with venues catering for every kind of genre and taste, whether you’re checking out music legends at Glasgow Concert Halls or discovering local talent at the legendary King Tut’s Wah Wah Hut.
 History buff?
 Step back in time at the University of Glasgow Cloisters or explore the spooky side of the city’s history at Glasgow Necropolis.
 With unbeatable shopping venues including the Buchanon Galleries and a world-class street art scene, whether you want to tantalise your tastebuds on Glaswegian gastronomy in Finnieston or come face-to-face with Highland hairy coos at Pollock Country Park, Glasgow’s got it going on.

 Located in west-central Scotland, Glasgow’s around a five-and-a-half-hour journey by train from London, or fifty minutes from Edinburgh.
 The city is also served by Glasgow Airport, which operates flights to and from destinations worldwide.

 Travelling between the centre of the city and the West End?
 Jump on the subway (underground), one of the quickest and easiest ways to travel – note that face coverings must be worn when using public transport